Vihaan3/knowledge-garden/content/Personal Knowledge Management/You can't be comfortable.md

 - Writer:
 	- Keep pushing yourself to learn more, learn better, learn faster, think better, think deeper, read better, read deeper, to write better, write faster, revise better, ask more people for feedback

-This leads to some interesting observations: [[School can't be comfortable]]
+This leads to some interesting observations: [[Schools are bad for learning]]